Angelina Jolie, Brad Pitt reach divorce settlement – DW – 12/31/2024

 Jolie, 49, and Pitt, 61, — nicknamed Brangelina for years — were among Hollywood's most popular couples for 12 years.

-Jolie filed for divorce in September 2016, which became the start of a long legal saga.
+Jolie filed for divorce in September 2016, which began the long and closely followed legal saga.

 The couple reached a custody arrangement for their six children in 2018, which appears to have since fallen into disarray.